Artworks at the Cathedral

 This monumental work consists of two closely integrated elements: a richly carved reredos and the sculptural marble relief set behind it.

 The reredos was designed by Sir John Oldrid Scott, son of the architect of St. Mary’s Cathedral.
-Made of alabaster and coloured marble, carried out in a Gothic style, the reredos consists of two layers of trefoil arches (arches with three rounded lobes) within a large pointed central arch.
-The back layer creates three openings by using red marble columns, providing a framework for the sculptural relief by Scottish sculptor Mary Grant.
-Carved in white Carrara marble, the relief depicts the moment between two of Christ’s final statements on the cross: “It is finished” and “Father, into thy hands I commend my spirit.”
+Made of alabaster and coloured marble, carried out in a Gothic style, with a sculptural relief by Scottish sculptor Mary Grant.
+This depicts the moment between two of Christ’s final statements on the cross: “It is finished” and “Father, into thy hands I commend my spirit.”

 Altarpiece I